nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/CHUCKLE_UPDATE.md

 # Marking a Joke as Told/Untold
-In this chapter you will add a button to the items to either mark it as told or untold.
+In this chapter you will add a button to the jokes to either mark it as told or untold.

 <img src="./images/chuckle-update.gif" width="1000px" alt="Animation showing a joke being marked as told and untold." />